 Which all sounds like excellent news.
 But there is a small catch: What does one pay for a business that is in “de-growth” mode in a highly competitive sector with floorspace growing faster than demand?

 One of the reasons WOW traded at such a high multiple of earnings for so long was that it offered a “magic pudding” investment to investors: growing earnings AND a dividend yield AND no resorting to debt financing due to high Returns on Capital.
-The chart below uses both forecast P/E on a forward looking basis and realized (as Bloomberg doesn’t have forecasts in for pre 2005).
+The chart below uses both forecast P/E on a forward-looking basis and realized (as Bloomberg doesn’t have forecasts in for pre-2005).
 The glory days of this stock saw it regularly trade on a P/E of 20x plus for the reason it was a “magic pudding”.

-One of the reasons WOW ended up in Masters was that management were looking for the next growth engine, having largely tapped out Food and Liquor, despite their assertions to the contrary that they could keep growing share.
+One of the reasons WOW ended up in Masters was that management was looking for the next growth engine, having largely tapped out Food and Liquor, despite their assertions to the contrary that they could keep growing share.

 Because despite what analysts care about – being high Returns on Capital – markets care most about EPS growth, not whether it was funded by debt or free cashflow.